-The B.A. in Art is designed to offer students a degree in art that allows time for significant study in another discipline as well.
+The B.A. in art is designed to offer students a degree in art that allows time for significant study in another discipline as well.
 This makes room for double majors and extensive study in the humanities, sciences or other degree programs.
-The B.A. degree gives students with varied interests in university study a sound footing in the visual, tactile and conceptual capabilities, historical and cultural knowledge, and theoretical and analytical basis for making art.
-Students may choose from seven broad media areas within the division: painting, drawing, sculpture, printmaking, photography, ceramics and intermedia.
+The B.A. degree gives students with varied interests in university study a sound footing in the visual, tactile and conceptual capabilities; historical and cultural knowledge; and theoretical and analytical basis for making art.
+Students may choose from a number of media areas within the division: painting, drawing, sculpture, printmaking, photography, ceramics and digital/hybrid media.

-Students may choose the B.A. degree in Art upon the completion of six of the 12 hours of Foundations studies, adding one 1300-level course in art to complete their Foundations.
-Alternatively, they may begin the B.A. degree by taking ASDR 1300 (Introduction to Studio - Drawing), ASSC 1300 (Introduction to Studio - Sculpture), and one other 1300-level course in art.
+Students may choose the B.A. degree in art upon the completion of six of the 12 hours of Foundations studies, adding one 1300-level course in art to complete their Foundations courses.
+Alternatively, they may begin the B.A. degree by taking ASDR 1300 Introduction to Studio - Drawing I, ASSC 1300 Introduction to Studio - Sculpture I and one other 1300-level course in art.
 The degree program requires foreign language, art history, a concentration in a single visual art discipline, the common educational experience and 24 hours of electives.
 A minor in the humanities or sciences is recommended for satisfying the electives requirement.

 Credit Hours

-General Education Curriculum: 41
+1. General Education Curriculu m 41

-Art Courses: (36 hours)
+2. Art Courses: 48

-Basic Studies: (either nine hours A SAG 1300/1304
+Basic Studies: (9 hours)

-(Foundations I and II plus one a dditional 1300 or ASDR 1300 and
+Choose either ASAG 1300, 1304 Foundations I and II plus one

-ASSC 1300 plus one other art d ivision 1300 of the student's choice.)
-9

-Distribution: 15
+additional 1300-level Art Division course or

+ASDR 1300 Introduction to Studio - Drawing I and ASSC 1300

+Introduction to Studio - S Sculpture I plus one additional 1300-level

+Art Division course

+Departmental Distribution: (15 5 hours)

-ASDR 2300 (required) plus 4 courses at the 2000-level from the following areas:
+ASDR 2300 Introduction to Studio Drawing plus

+Four courses (12 hours) at the ne 2000 level from the following areas:

 Ceramics Photography (1300 level)

-Intermedia Printmaking
+Digital/Hybrid Media Printmaking

 Painting Sculpture

-Concentration: 12
+Major Concentration: (12 hou rs)

-In a single area, all at 3000, 4000), and 5000 levels.
+Four courses in a single area a, all at 3000, 4000 and 5000 levels

-Art History: 12
+Art History: (12 hours)

+Two courses (6 hours) of sur rvey-level art history, one course (3 hours)
-Six hours of survey-level, plus three hours of contemporary art

-and three hour of art history elective s at the upper division level.
+of contemporary art and one e art history elective (3 hours) at the

-Foreign Language: 6

-Electives: 24

-(6. 1
+upper-division level

+3. Foreign Language 4

+1. Meadows Elective 3

+5. Electives 26

 (Students are strongly advised to minor in the humanities or sciences.)

+Total Hours 122

-B.F.A./M.I.T. track in Digital Game Development
+B.F.A./M.I.T.
+Track in Digital Game Development

-The Guildhall at SMU provides an in-depth certificate/Master's-level degree program tailored to students who wish to become actively involved in the Game Development industry as game designers or programmers.
-In conjunction with the Guildhall, the Division of Art offers a B.F.A. degree in Studio Art that coordinates with the Art Creation and Level Design tracks in Game Development in the master's program at the Guildhall.
-This program provides the breadth and rigor of a B.F.A. degree while simultaneously providing an in-depth investigation of digital game development fundamentals through the M.I.T.
-(Master of Interactive Technology) at the Guildhall.
+The Guildhall at SMU provides an in-depth certificate/Master's-level degree program tailored to students who wish to become actively involved in the game development industry as game designers or programmers.
+In conjunction with The Guildhall, the Division of Art offers a B.F.A. degree in studio art that coordinates with the art creation and level design tracks in game development in the Master's program at The Guildhall.
+This program provides the breadth and rigor of a B.F.A. degree while simultaneously providing an in-depth investigation of digital game development fundamentals through the Master of Interactive Technology program at The Guildhall at SMU.

-The BFA/MIT program is designed to:
+The B.F.A./M.I.T. program is designed to:

-- 1. Give students significant studio art training as the basis for graduate study in art creation and level design at the Guildhall at SMU. - 2.
-Provide an undergraduate study structure for high school students interested in art creation for digital gaming with a clear curriculum to prepare them for specialized graduate study. - 3.
-Develop the visual, tactile and conceptual capabilities, historical understanding and theoretical basis common to the BFA curriculum and necessary for successful work within digital gaming and simulation.
+- 1. Give students significant studio art training as the basis for graduate-level study in art creation and design at The Guildhall at SMU. - Provide an undergraduate study structure for high school students interested in art creation for digital gaming with a clear curriculum to prepare them for specialized graduate study. - Develop the visual, tactile and conceptual capabilities; historical understanding; and theoretical basis common to the B.F.A. curriculum and necessary for successful work within digital gaming and simulation.